bbhunter/maskcat/README.md

 ```

 ## Partial Masks
+- Partially replaces masks from `stdin` by selecting character sets.
 ```
 # Provide ulds as input and partial masks will be returned
 $ cat list.tmp | maskcat partial d